bhritchie/web-push/README.md

 ## Testing

-You need to visit the page so the service worker will be initialized.
+You need to visit the page so the service worker will be initialized, and you'll need to grant permission for notifications.
 Then you can test notifications with or without a window open for the app with `curl http://localhost:4567/push`

 ## To do